 20 May Pink Salmon Fishing in BC

-Every odd year, so 2017, 2019, 2021, there is a run of Pink Salmon that return to the south coast of British Columbia.
-Many of these fish find their way home to the Squamish River and it’s tributaries including the Cheakamus River.
-The Squamish River is about an hour north of Vancouver, this is where we offer year-round guided fly fishing trips.
+Every odd year, so 2019, 2021, 2023, etc, there is a run of Pink Salmon that return to the south coast of British Columbia.
+Many of these fish find their way home to the Squamish River and its tributaries including the Cheakamus River.
+The Squamish River is about an hour north of Vancouver, this is where we offer our guided fly fishing trips.
 Here are some guide tips on fishing for Pink Salmon in Squamish and info our our guided Pink Salmon fishing trips.

 Generally from mid July to early September is the best time for Pink salmon fishing on the rivers of British Columbia’s south coast.
 This is when the majority of the pink salmon are entering BC rivers including the Vedder, Squamish and Indian, among others.